-Professional development is placed at the heart of the curriculum.
-From day one, students are taken on a journey from student engineer to graduate engineer, preparing them for life as an engineering professional.
+Technical expertise and professional development is placed at the heart of the curriculum.
+From day one, students are taken on a technical and professional journey from student engineer to graduate engineer, preparing them for life as an engineering professional.
 Students will identify, develop and demonstrate competencies expected of a professional engineer in the workplace.
 Projects and activities, embedded throughout the curriculum, are designed to develop the engineering habits of mind such as: Problem-finding, Problem-solving, Visualising, Systems Thinking, Improving, and Adapting.
 Foundation principles of engineering science, skills and practice are integrated throughout all years of study.